 About Victoria Namkung

 Victoria Namkung is a Los Angeles-based author, journalist, essayist, and cultural commentator.
 Her writing has been featured in The New York Times, Los Angeles Times, NBC News, VICE, Washington Post, USA Today, and InStyle, among other publications.
-As a speaker and panelist, she's appeared at UNC Charlotte, Bad Advice From Bad Women, the Association for Asian American Studies Conference, Mixed Remixed, and the Asian American Journalists Association.
+As a speaker and panelist, she's appeared at UNC Charlotte, LitFest Pasadena, Bad Advice From Bad Women, the Association for Asian American Studies Conference, Mixed Remixed, and the Asian American Journalists Association.

 The daughter of a Dublin-born Jewish mother and Korean father, Victoria was raised in Orange County, California and maintains dual citizenship in Ireland.
 She's the author of the 2015 novel, The Things We Tell Ourselves (Standard Time Press), and These Violent Delights (Griffith Moon), published in the fall of 2017.